spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/marketplace/install-the-marketplace-product-offer-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that a default product offer is given when retrieving product concrete data.
+Make sure that the following is a true:

+The default product offer is given when retrieving product concrete data.

-Make sure that validity data is saved when saving a product offer.
+The validity data is saved when saving a product offer.

-Make sure Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.
+Merchant and Product Offer Validity sections exist on the product offer view page in `ProductOfferGui`.

-Make sure the Merchant column is in the Product Offers list in `ProductOfferGui`.
+The merchant column is in the Product Offers list in `ProductOfferGui`.

-Make sure the console command invalidates expired product offers and reactivates product offers that are within their validity dates.
+The console command invalidates expired product offers and reactivates product offers that are within their validity dates.

-Make sure that when a merchant gets updated or published, or when a product offer gets published, created, or updated, the corresponding product abstracts get updated in the catalog search pages.
+When a merchant gets updated or published, or when a product offer gets published, created, or updated, the corresponding product abstracts get updated in the catalog search pages.

 It means the following:

-1. If a merchant gets deactivated, `ProductAbstract`s that were on the catalog search only because they had a product offer from that merchant get removed.
+1. If a merchant gets deactivated, `ProductAbstract`of abstract products that were on the catalog search only because they had a product offer from that merchant get removed.
-2. If a product offer gets created, and the `ProductAbstract` related to it was not available on catalog search, it would be available now.
+2. If a product offer gets created, the related `ProductAbstract` that was unavailable on catalog search gets available now.

 {% endinfo_block %}

 ### 7) Configure navigation

-Add product offers section to marketplace section of `navigation.xml`:
+1. Add product offers section to marketplace section of `navigation.xml`:

 **config/Zed/navigation.xml**